Email marketing

 H&M

-H&M is one of the most common fashion brands in the world.
-It’s so popular because it offers both basic and latest fashion clothing at good quality and reasonable prices.
+H&M is one of the most recognizable global fashion brands.
+It is popular because it offers both basics and trend-led clothing at reasonable prices.
 What’s more, they position themselves as an ethical company by promoting sustainable practices and the brand is also famous for regular collaborations.

 The majority of their emails are solid but just as basic with no real difference from other mass-market brands.
 Still, sometimes they send something interesting, like this example (it’s rather long but it’s a feature, not a bug):